Every year we invite community groups to collaborate with us in adding more newspapers to Papers Past.

 How far will my budget go?

-You’ll pay about $0.80 for each frame of microfilm – usually a page.
+You’ll pay an estimated $0.80 for each frame of microfilm – usually a page.
 Below, you can work out a general estimate of the costs involved with various sizes of newspaper.

 The actual costs will be worked out after your submission has been accepted, and you’ll be invoiced later.